baltimore-sun-data/vacants-feb-oct-2019/02_analysis.md

 Per the Baltimore City Department of Housing and Community Development, vacant lots are tagged with “Y” in the column `NO_IMPRV`.
 Count the number of distinct vacant lots by removing duplicate `BLOCKLOT` values.
+Note that these files are not included in the GitHub repo as they were too large to upload.

 ``` r
 parcel <- st_read('input/Real_Property/Real_Property.shp')